Millennials: Asia

 Chinese millennials are commonly called the post-80s and post-90s generations.
 At a 2015 conference in Shanghai organized by University of Southern California's US–China Institute, millennials in China were examined and contrasted with American millennials.
 Findings included millennials' marriage, childbearing, and child raising preferences, life and career ambitions, and attitudes towards volunteerism and activism.
 Due to the one-child policy introduced in the late 1970s, one-child households have become the norm in China, leading to rapid population aging, especially in the cities where the costs of living are much higher than in the countryside.

 As a result of cultural ideals, government policy, and modern medicine, there has been severe gender imbalances in China and India.
 According to the United Nations, in 2018, there were 112 Chinese males aged 15 to 29 for every hundred females in that age group.
 That number in India was 111.
 China had a total of 34 million excess males and India 37 million, more than the entire population of Malaysia.
 Such a discrepancy fuels loneliness epidemics, human trafficking (from elsewhere in Asia, such as Cambodia and Vietnam), and prostitution, among other societal problems.

-Singapore's birth rate has fallen below the replacement level of 2.1 since the 1980s before stabilizing by during the 2000s and 2010s.
+Singapore's birth rate has fallen below the replacement level of 2.1 since the 1980s before stabilizing during the 2000s and 2010s.
 (It reached 1.14 in 2018, making it the lowest since 2010 and one of the lowest in the world.)
 Government incentives such as the baby bonus have proven insufficient to raise the birth rate.
 Singapore's experience mirrors those of Japan and South Korea.

 Vietnam's median age in 2018 was 26 and rising.
 Between the 1970s and the late 2010s, life expectancy climbed from 60 to 76.
 It is now the second highest in Southeast Asia.
 Vietnam's fertility rate dropped from 5 in 1980 to 3.55 in 1990 and then to 1.95 in 2017.
 In that same year, 23% of the Vietnamese population was 15 years of age or younger, down from almost 40% in 1989.
 Other rapidly growing Southeast Asian countries, such as the Philippines, saw similar demographic trends.